Image: DOC

 Egg-laying

 Female Northern royal albatross lay one egg at a time.
-There is about a month between the first egg and the last egg to be laid in the colony.
+There is about a month between the first egg and the last egg laid in the colony.

-DOC rangers then ‘candle’ each egg to record if it's fertile or infertile.
-Candling is the process of shining a specialised torch through the egg to check for blood vessels.
+DOC rangers then ‘candle’ each egg to record if it is fertile or infertile.
+Candling is the process of shining a specialised torch through the egg in a darkened space to check for blood vessels.
 Blood vessels indicate a fertile egg as these are for the developing embryo.

 You can try this at home with a torch and a hen's egg in a dark room.
-They shouldn’t be fertile if bought for eating, so you won't see blood vessels, but you can see into the egg.
+They should not be fertile if bought for eating, so you won't see blood vessels, but you can see into the egg.

 Incubating eggs